2 : 0 for "Schweini" - Bastian Schweinsteiger wins 2 x court

 In the end, the chamber was not convinced that the plaintiff was still entitled to claims.
 In the opinion of the chamber, some of the claims have already been settled by payments from the defendant's legal expenses insurance.
 In addition, some of the compensation had been settled several times, although it could only have been asserted once.
 Finally, in the opinion of the Board, the plaintiff was also unable to prove that it had been commissioned at all with regard to some claims, despite the fact that evidence had been taken.

-Proceedings of the Munich I Regional Court, Case No. 34 O 21175/06, not legally effective
+Proceedings of the Munich I Regional Court, File No. 34 O 21175/06, not yet legally binding